mariasarrioo/IR2134/rmf_ws/src/project/README.md

 - I can't open RMF-Web.
 The command shown on the slides to open de dashboard is not working on my pc so I adjusted it.
 The one in the slides gives me this error:

 ![Foto error](/rmf_ws/src/project/project_assets/fotos_readme/foto7.png)

+- For the ICC Kyoto wolrd, in Rviz, only the graph 0 is shown.

-The only thing I had left to fully complete the proyect is to send tasks.
+The only thing I had left to fully complete the project is to send tasks.